Geo-Mafia/Geo-Mafia/README.md

 # Geo-Mafia
 Geo-Mafia is a real-time mafia game played in real life using players' real-time geo-locations

-## iOS Simulator
+## 1) How to Compile
-Run the following commands to install necessary packages:
+After cloning the repository, run the following commands to install necessary packages:
 ```bash
 cd appGeo
 npm install